 Managing a high number of incoming calls is a challenging task.
 While inbound call centre does keep a margin for managing such a situation, in most cases, such a preparation falls short to control the influx.
 This results in disappointed customers and stressed customer care reps at the workplace.

 A recent study conducted by Parature, a customer service software powered by Microsoft, revealed that customer expectations are on the rise.
 68% of customers have stopped to deal with a business due to poor customer experience and 56% have higher expectations for customer service now than they had earlier.

-To ensure that your customer experience doesn’t suffer from high in-call volume, you can consider the following best practices.
+To ensure that your customer experience doesn’t suffer from the high in-call volume, you can consider the following best practices.

-Forecasting is an important aspect to consider when it comes to tackling overflow of calls.
-Though it is a basic requirement, but some managers do not follow this and blame other scenarios for high call volume.
+Forecasting is an important aspect to consider when it comes to tackling the overflow of calls.
+Though it is a basic requirement, some managers do not follow this and blame other scenarios for high call volume.
 Even more, there are strict patterns to certain spikes, this important aspect is missing in several call centres.
-For example, some spikes occur in the morning time, evening time, Sundays and during mega events.
+For example, some spikes occur in the morning time, evening time, Sundays and during mega-events.
 To control the in-call volume during such time periods, it is important to perform a careful observation of the spikes patterns.
 In addition, call centre managers should employ professional tools and methods that work best for optimisation of customer service.